CraigDonkin/Infrastructure/WinDomain/Domain Enumeration.md

 - List of GPO

 ```
-Get-GPO

-Get-GPO | select displayname

-Get-GPO -ComputerName <name>

-Get-GPOGroup
+Get-DomainGPO

+Get-DomainGPO -Properties DisplayName
 ```

-- Get users in a local group on a machine using GPO
+- List of GPOs that modify local group membership

 ```
-Find-GPOComputerAdmin -Computername <name>
+Get-DomainGPOLocalGroup
 ```

-- List machines where the given user is a member of a group
+- List machines where a specific user/group is a member of a specific group

 ```
-Find-GPOLocation -UserName <name> -Verbose
+Get-DomainGPOUserLocalGroupMapping -LocalGroup <group name>
 ```

 ### Organisational Unit Information

 - Get Organisational Units in a domain

 ```
-Get-OU -FullData
+Get-DomainOU -Properties <property>
 ```

 - Find out which GPO is applied on an OU